ubiobio/.github/docs/CODE_OF_CONDUCT.md

 Consequences
 ---
-If our community leaders confirm a member of Open Source is or has engaged in any unacceptable behaviour we will take action and either forbid them from using our platforms or demote them from their charge, respectively.
+If our community leaders confirm a member of Open Source UBB is or has engaged in any unacceptable behaviour we will take action and either forbid them from using our platforms or demote them from their charge, respectively.

 Attribution